sl-he/nucypher_zabbix/README.md

 ### Zabbix template files

+#### Template Module FAST ICMP Ping.xml

+Template for fast ICMP checks.
+Must be installed first, needed for next template.

 #### Template Masternode NuCypher.xml

 Main template for a lot of NuCypher parameters for Zabbix monitoring system

-#### Template Module FAST ICMP Ping.xml

-Template for fast ICMP checks (needed for previous template).

 ### crontab job
 For correct work all of shell scripts need to have a this cron job: